 The Sewer Fund accounts for wastewater and sewage collection provided to City residents and businesses.
 The cost of this service, including depreciation, is recovered through user charges.
-The City has the following internal service funds:

 Fiduciary Funds

 Fiduciary Fund Financial Statements include a statement of net position and a statement of changes in net position.
 The City's fiduciary funds represent a Pension Trust Fund and custodial funds.
 Pension Trust Funds are used to report resources that are required to be held in trust by the City for the members and beneficiaries of defined benefit pension plans and defined contribution pension plans.
 The accounting used for fiduciary funds is much like that used for proprietary funds.